cihansenyuz/task-tracker/README.md

-# PROJECT INFORMATION
+## PROJECT INFORMATION
-This project is to do OOP practice using newer standards of the language C++.
+This project is a practical example of object-oriented programming using newer standards of the language C++.
+You can find CRC models of components in conceptual design pdf and UML class diagrams in technical design pdf under doc folder.

-The project bases on the project described here; https://roadmap.sh/projects/task-tracker
+The project based on the project described here; https://roadmap.sh/projects/task-tracker

-# PREREQUISITES
+## PREREQUISITES
 Make sure that g++ is installed on your machine and its version supports at least C++17.

 Make sure boost is installed on your machine.
-If not, run below code.
+If not, run the code below.

-$ sudo apt-get install libboost-all-dev
+`$ sudo apt-get install libboost-all-dev`

-# HOW TO RUN
+## HOW TO RUN
-Projects includes a bash script to compile the project and run it.

-Simply run the following, once your current working directory is the project directory.
+The project includes a bash script to compile the project and run it.
+To run the script, run the code below to provide writing permissions, once your current working directory is the project directory.

-$ ./compileNrun.sh
+This is needed for the first time only.

+`$ chmod +x compileNrun.sh`

+Then, run the following.

+`$ ./compileNrun.sh`

 Optionally, if you want to change something or try something as a developer, use the header file "devmode.hpp" and modify ExecDevMode() behaviour.
 Then, run the script, providing the flag -DDEVMODE.
 This will invoke ExecDevMode() function instead normal behaviour.

-$ ./compileNrun.sh -DDEVMODE
+`$ ./compileNrun.sh -DDEVMODE`

 To get help about how to use the application, pass --help argument to the application.
 This will print a guide for the application.

-$ ./app --help
+`$ ./app --help`

-# AUTHOR
+## AUTHOR
 This project is developed by Cihan Şenyüz in the Dec of 2024.

 Contact: cihansenyuz@hotmail.com